docker-mailserver/docker-mailserver/README.md

 ##### NETWORK_INTERFACE

-In case you network interface differs from 'eth0', e.g. when you are using HostNetworking in Kubernetes, you can set NETWORK_INTERFACE to whatever interface you want.
+In case your network interface differs from `eth0`, e.g. when you are using HostNetworking in Kubernetes, you can set this to whatever interface you want.
 This interface will then be used.

 - **empty** => `eth0`